Frequently Asked Questions (FAQs)

-What is JDRF’s position on the new vaccine?
+What is JDRF’s position on the vaccines?

 How do I get a vaccine?